crocs-muni/JCAppStore/README.md

     5) the applet requires a technology not suported by your card (NFC for example) - find your card [here](https://www.fi.muni.cz/~xsvenda/jcalgtest/),
     6) you modified advanced install section with incorrect values.
 6) Enjoy!

+___

+## Contribute
+If you like our goal, you can support us or help us in following ways:
+- we are looking for open-source, intuitive smart card applets to include in our database
+- we are looking for translation volunteers who want to bring the store to broader variety of users
+- we are looking for users - start using our platform and introduce it to others! let's push the open-source smart card community and support its developers